- Five GCSEs at grade C or above, with at least two at grade B, or above, including, English, Maths and Science

-- A minimum of 120 points from a maximum of three A levels including at least one of the following subjects at grade B or above in Health and Social Care, Biology, Sports Science, Chemistry, Physics, Psychology or Sociology (excluding general studies).
-A maximum of 40 points can be counted from AS level
+- A minimum of 120 points from a maximum of three A levels (excluding general studies), including at least one of the following subjects at grade B or above: Health and Social Care, Biology, Sports Science, Chemistry, Physics, Psychology or Sociology.

 - BTEC National Diploma - BTEC in Health and Social Care or Applied Science at Distinction/Distinction/Merit